-One potential concern with the regression specification is that the cash flow variable could be proxying for other factors, such as expected future profitability or higher sales.
-However, the inclusion of Tobin's q and gross sales as regressors should control for these factors.
-Another potential problem is the (mis)measurement of q.
+Of course, the average (Tobin's) q that we use may be a poor proxy for marginal q, the theoretical construct that is a measure of investment opportunities, so another potential problem with the regression is the (mis)measurement of q.
 However, the point of our regression is to compare the cash flow and liquid assets coefficients for the two sets of firms.
-This difference should be unbiased as long as the mismeasurement is the same for both sets.
+This difference should be unbiased as long as the mismeasurement is the same for both sets of firms.